The First World War was imperialistic war. Discuss.

 Imperialism brought European powers into direct competition over global territories.

-However, Imperialism was not the only cause of WWI, there were other non imperialistic reasons, like Nationalism in Germany and the assasination of Archduke Franz Ferdinand on June 28, 1914.
+However, Imperialism was not the only cause of WWI, there were other non imperialistic reasons, like Nationalism in Germany, European militarism, formation of military alliances and assassination of Archduke Franz Ferdinand on June 28, 1914.

 Related topics;